-Students are encouraged to interact with faculty members of the Department to select a dissertation advisor and research area/topic for their dissertation.
+Students are encouraged to interact with faculty members of the department to select a dissertation advisor and research area/topic for their dissertation.
 After a student has passed both parts of the Qualifying Examination, a dissertation committee shall be formed to supervise the student's research work.
-The committee will consist of at least four faculty members who are familiar with the research area, at least three of whom are regular faculty members of the Department.
-At least one member of the committee must be from outside the Department (could also be from another institution or industry), and this member should have an academic or professional level compatible with the rest of the committee.
+The committee will consist of at least four faculty members who are familiar with the research area, at least three of whom are regular faculty members of the department.
+At least one member of the committee must be from outside the department (could also be from another institution or industry), and this member should have an academic or professional level compatible with the rest of the committee.
 The committee is chaired by the student's dissertation advisor.
-The chair of-co-chair of the committee must be from the Department.
+The chair of the committee must be a faculty member from the CEECS department.
 Students are expected to work in close cooperation with their dissertation committee and to keep the committee members informed about their progress on a regular basis.
 The dissertation committee should meet with the student at least once a semester to review the progress of the research work.